 The TRNSMT festival has only been held in Glasgow Green since 2017 but it’s already shaping up to be one of the biggest music events in Britain, so if you’re thinking of going and want to find out more about it you can read my Complete Guide to the TRNSMT Music Festival.

-All in all I reckon Glasgow Green rightly deserves its place as one of the top green spaces in the city and it comes highly recommended by me if you fancy a bit of fresh air mixed up with a whole lot of Scottish history.
+All in all I reckon Glasgow Green rightly deserves its place as one of the top green spaces in the city and it comes highly recommended if you fancy a bit of fresh air mixed up with a lot of Scottish history.

 As the park is so central it’s easy to use it as a reference point to explore the rest of the city so after your visit read my Guide to the Best Places to Visit in Glasgow for further inspiration.